Although the wines of France are of abundance, the great regions are comparatively few. Here’s our guide to the Great

 Burgundy is home to some of the most appealing wines in the world, as well as producing two of the most popular wines in France: Beaujolais and Chablis.
 In general, Burgundian wines are fruity, dark, full-bodied and sweet compared to Bordeaux wines which are light, dry, and delicate.
 Burgundy red wines tend to mature much faster than those of Bordeaux.
 Also, unlike Bordeaux, many wines must be made using a single grape.
 Burgundy wines vary greatly.
 Less than one quarter of Burgundy Wines are white, with Chablis the best known among them.

 Champagne produces a wine so famous that many people do not know precisely what it is.
 Champagne is rigidly controlled and strictly defined in France, and the name, far from applying to all sparkling wine, is only legal when applied to the one unique wine that is made in the region of Champagne for which it is named.
-83,000 acres of vineyards produce about a million bottles of Champagne a day!
+Discover Champagne aboard Panache

 The Loire is sometimes regarded as the most beautiful French wine region.
 The river is wide and tranquil, the landscape is quiet and undulated.
 The wines reflect the mood of the landscape and are soft, pleasant, charming and light.
 White wines make up three-quarters of the production and may be dry, semi-sweet, or sweet, and are generally preferable to the reds.

 The Rhône stretches from Switzerland to the Mediterranean, its banks lined with vineyards, often planted on steep slopes.
 Rhône reds are sturdy, big, perfumed and often magnificent, such as the Châteauneuf-du-Papes.
 The whites also have a distinctive vigour of their own.
 The rosé from Tavel is probably the best known of all Rhône rosés